walston/guid-smasher/README.md

 ## Errors

-We will throw an `Error("Not a GUID")` if the guid doesn't look poorly formatted.
+We will throw an `Error("Not a GUID")` if the guid looks poorly formatted.

 ```javascript
 Smasher.smash("Alec Baldwin"); // throws Error("Not a GUID")